dwhenson/personal-site/src/projects/bookmark.md

 The burger-menu shown on smaller screens was fiddly.
 The component is based on Andy Bell's totally full on [fully responsive progressively enhanced burger menu ](https://piccalil.li/tutorial/build-a-fully-responsive-progressively-enhanced-burger-menu/) which is excellent and very robust.
 Again, if JS should fail for any reason no content is hidden.
 I also allow the `body` scroll when the menu is open — some people don't like this, but I prefer not to restrict the user if possible.

 The page also takes advantage of in-built HTML functionality.
-The FAQ section is created using the `details-summary` element (which has some nice built in focus states etc.).
+The FAQ section is created using the `details-summary` element (which has built in focus states).
 The `no-validate` attribute is added to the form using JavaScript, which enables a fallback to built-in, browser validation.
 I in-lined the CSS to improve performance, but some CLS issues remain that I need to look at again.